EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/celestial.coo.md

 ### celestial.coo.polar_alignment

 Calculate the RA/Dec drift due to equatorial polar alignemnt error.
-Package: celestial Description: Given a set of Declination-drift observations over several hour angle and declinations, calculate the deviation of the
+Package: celestial Description: Given a set of Declination-drift observations over several hour angle and declinations, calculate the deviation of the polar mount from the true North celestial pole.